Christianity Explained, 7 - Growing in Christ

 “Casting all your care upon him; for he careth for you." - 1 Peter 5:7

-We cast our cares on Him, because He cares for us personally and He asks us to give Him all our problems.
+We cast our cares on Him because He cares for us personally, and He asks us to give Him all our problems.

-However, don’t be surprised if you still have hardships when you’re a Christian, in actual fact you’ll have more now because the wider world goes along to a different beat than God and His kingdom.
+However, don’t be surprised if you still have hardships when you’re a Christian, in actual fact, you’ll have more now because the wider world goes along to a different beat than God and His kingdom.

-"Come unto me, all ye that labour and are heavy laden, and I will give you rest.
+"Come unto me, all ye that labour and are heavily laden, and I will give you rest.
 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light." - Matthew 11:28-30

 Question - How Should We Treat the World Now We're Christian?